lichtzeichner/markli/README.md

 # markli

-markli is a simple commandline tool to support [literate programming](https://en.wikipedia.org/wiki/Literate_programming).
+markli (from **mark**down **li*terator) is a simple commandline tool to support [literate programming](https://en.wikipedia.org/wiki/Literate_programming).
 It's main focus is better support for setup scripts that configure build machines or there alike.
 Basically you have much more documentation than actual code.

 ## Basic Usage